 The rise of school vouchers, author Jim Carl suggests, is best explained as a mechanism championed by four distinct groups—white supremacists in the South, supporters of parochial school in the North, minority advocates of community schools in the nation's big cities, and political conservatives of both major parties.
 Though freedom was the rallying cry, this book shows that voucher supporters had more specific goals: continued racial segregation of public education, tax support for parochial schools, aid to urban community schools, and opening up the public school sector to educational entrepreneurs.

-Carl, Jim.
-Freedom of Choice: Vouchers in American Education.
-Santa Barbara, CA: Praeger, 2011.
+Carl, J. (2011).
+Freedom of choice: Vouchers in American education.
+Santa Barbara, CA: Praeger.